 THE CART BEFORE THE HORSE

-When sellers start off with a goal to sell a solution (and yes, ‘gathering information’ merely poses biased questions that give you a platform to pitch), it’s a solution looking for a problem.
-Obviously this narrows the buyer pool to only those who seek THAT solution at THAT moment, those who have already
+When sellers start off with a goal to sell a solution (and ‘gathering information’ poses biased questions that neither help people navigate their change decisions nor give you good data) you’re a solution looking for a problem and get lucky when you find a match.

 • understood exactly what something New should do that they can’t do for themselves;